lealldiogo/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image1]

+The calibration matrix and the distortion coefficients were then saved to the wide_dist_pickle.p file so I wouldn't have to repeat the calibration process later.

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

+On the first cell of the Project.ipynb, I loaded the calibration matrix and the distortion coefficients that were obtained on the camera calibration and applied the distortion correction fuction `cv2.undistort()`, this time to a road image.

+It is possible to notice the camera distortion on the sides of the image, on the tree and on the white car.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.